Office of Federal Contract Compliance Programs (OFCCP)

 FREQUENTLY ASKED QUESTIONS: The Ricci Case

-- I've heard that the Supreme Court has issued an employment discrimination decision called Ricci v.
-DeStefano?
-What was the case about?
+- What was the Supreme Court decision called Ricci v.
+DeStefano about?

 - Does the Supreme Court's decision in the Ricci case change how OFCCP will conduct compliance evaluations of contractors' employment practices?